netcore/module-category/README.md

 ## Module for managing site categories
 This module was made for easy management of categories.

+## Features

+- Everything is translatable
+- Each category has slug, manual slugs are allowed
+- Drag'n'drop support for reordering

 ## Pre-installation

 This module is part of Netcore CMS ecosystem and is only functional in a project that has following packages installed: